PThanapon/BoxNovel/README.md

 4. Once the download is complete, click the provided download link to get the ZIP file containing the chapters.

 ### Alternative Usage
 Alternatively, you can access the site hosted at [https://boxnovel.onrender.com](https://boxnovel.onrender.com) and follow the same steps as described above.
+Note that the site may take awhile too load due Render.com spin down after inactivity.

 ## Files
 - `app.py`: This file contains the Flask application code which handles the routing and downloading of chapters.